josepablocam/renter/README.md

 * Zillow changes their HTML: this is the most likely long term issue.
 If this happens, you should (1) navigate to a link you want to extract info from, download the HTML, and then inspect and figure out the right path to the data you want.
 Then you can update `get_listing` accordingly.

-* Zillow rejects your requests: you may need to update the `HEADERS` value.
-To do so, open chrome, open the developer tools, navigate to the zillow link.
-In the requests, get the first request, copy as `curl`.
-Then you can google for tools that change `curl` to Python requests form.
-You should just take the headers reported and update in `renter.py`.